adamchua97/sql-data-wh-project/README.md

 # Data Warehouse for Analytics Project

-This project demonstrates a comprehensive development of a data warehouse for analytics solutions, in order to generate actionable insights.
+This project demonstrates a comprehensive development of a data warehouse for analytics solutions, for the purpose of generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---
 ## Data Architecture